microsoft/Olive/notebook/readme.md

 # Convert model to ONNX and Performance test tool
 This command is used to convert model from major model frameworks to onnx and then performance test that onnx model.

+**IMPORTANT Only support the model path which is under the current directory.

 Supported frameworks are - tensorflow, pytorch, cntk, coreml, keras and scikit-learn.

 ### For Windows